-

 Goal of the visit to the Auschwitz memorial site

 Tendencies and manners of marginalising certain social groups is a subject frequently taught at schools.
 The Holocaust shows the extremes of crime and tragedy that any trivialisation or toleration of such discrimination can lead to.
 The Auschwitz-Birkenau concentration camp has a large symbolic value in highlighting the Nazi crimes during the Second World War.
-By visiting this historic memorial site, teachers are likely to gain impressions that will help them impress on their students that the crimes of the Nazis and the suffering of the victims must never be forgotten, belittled or repeated.
+Industrialised extermination, the so-called Final Solution, was perfected here.
+Hundreds of thousands of Jews, travellers, homosexuals and opponents of the regime were murdered there.
+The visit to the memorial sites is intended to provide teachers with impressions that will help them to convey in the classroom that the crimes of the Nazis and the suffering of the victims must never be forgotten, relativised or repeated.
+This is all the more important because it is almost impossible today to invite eyewitnesses and survivors of the Shoah into the classroom.